Choose a memorial option

-Cremated remains can be retained at the crematorium for a period of 16 weeks, however If appropriate arrangements have not been made during this period, then the applicant will be notified of the intent to scatter such cremated remains in the Garden of Remembrance with no family present.
+We can retain the cremated remains at the crematorium for a period of 16 weeks.
+However, if appropriate arrangements have not been made during this period, the applicant will be notified of the intent to scatter the cremated remains in the Garden of Remembrance, with no family present.

-Please note that only memorials supplied and installed by us may be placed within the grounds of the crematorium.
-Any unauthorised items will removed.
+Only memorials supplied and installed by us may be placed within the grounds of the crematorium.
+Any unauthorised items will be removed.

-Fees for memorials must be paid at the time of booking.
+You must pay the fees for memorials at the time of booking.